asparageist/burger-joint/README.md

 Clicking on any Items on the page will bring up their Details.
 From the Details page, the quantity of Items can be adjusted.
 New Item will create a new listing, where Items can be Detailed.

+## Setup/Installation Requirements

+1. Clone this repo.
+2. Open your shell (e.g., Terminal or GitBash) and navigate to this project's directory, called "burger-joint".
+3. Install dependencies: `$ npm install`.
+4. Run `$ npm run start` to start the project at: _https://localhost:3000_.

 ## Available Scripts

 In the project directory, you can run: